martialblog/opentelemetry-workshop/day1/10_Instrumentation/10_metrics.md

 These are periodically invoke a callback function to collect measurements.

 * `ObservableCounter`, reports monotonically increasing values when the instrument is being observed
-* `ObservableUpDownCounter`, additive values when the instrument is being observed
+* `ObservableUpDownCounter`, additive values when the instrument is being observed (also negative)
 * `Asynchronous Gauge`, reports non-additive values when the instrument is being observed (e.g. a temperature)

 See: Lab 1.4